 How to Prevent Ticks

-The information in this blog post was provided by experts in The Vet Connection in April 2024 who operate the An Post Insurance Pet Insurance 24-hour Vet helpline.
+All the information in this blog was provided by experts in The Vet Connection who operate the An Post Insurance 24-hour Vet Careline.

 Ticks can be a hassle all year round, but they tend to come out more when the weather is warmer, usually between March and November.
 During these months, it's crucial to make sure your furry friend is protected against ticks.
 You can do this with a spot-on liquid applied to the back of their neck, a tablet, or a collar.
 It's a good idea to talk to your vet about which option is best for your pet before you start treatment.